-The time-history of the light pulse from the laser and the set-up used to record it are shown in Fig. 3.
+The time-history of the light pulse from the laser and the set-up used to record it are shown in Figure 3.
 Since a direct pulse would have damaged the photodiode, this recording was made from the front surface reflections off a glass plate.
-Time zero in Fig. 3 is the time of the trigger to the laser, and the first spike at 600 μ s is the ignition firing.
-The trace shows the light-intensity variation as the flash lamp charges and holds for the next 220 μ s until the laser fires at 820 μ s.
-The resulting 20-nanosecond high-energy (3 to 6 Joules at the laser) spike carries the trace far off the scale on this photograph.
-The trailing features after laser firing are possibly due to ringing in the diode.
+Time zero in Figure 3 is the time of the trigger to the laser, and the first spike at 600 μ s is the ignitron firing.
+The trace shows the light intensity variation as the flash lamp charges and holds for the next 220 μ s until the laser fires at 820 μ s.
+The resulting 20 nanosecond high energy (3 to

-2.2.
+6 Joules at the laser) spike carries the trace far off the scale on this photograph.
+The trailing features after laser firing is possibly due to ringing in the diode.

 Excitation with a Direct Laser Pulse

-The first series of tests were conducted using the configuration of Fig. 1(b) to explore the use of laser pulses to generate detectable elastic waves in the test bar following the work of many researchers as reviewed elsewhere.
-(1-4) The effects of varying the "illuminated" spot size and intensity (power) were determined by placing a beam-limiting aperture and a long focal-length lens in the path of the laser pulses (to converge the "beam" as shown in Fig. 4).
+The first series of tests were conducted using the configuration of Figure 1(b) to explore the use of laser pulses to generate detectable elastic waves in the test bar following the work of many researchers as reviewed elsewhere.
+1-4 The effects of varying the "illuminated" spot size and intensity (power) were determined by placing a beam limiting aperture and a long focal length lens in the path of the laser pulses (to converge the "beam" as shown in Figure 4).
 By appropriately varying the distance of the specimen and the size of the aperture it was possible to achieve a variety of input conditions and observe the corresponding responses of the piezoelectric transducer detector.
 Apertures of 20 mm, 5 mm and 1 mm diameter were used to vary the input power.
-Figure 5 shows typical signals from a selection of apertureand effective-illuminated spot size combinations.
+Figure 5 shows typical signals from a selection of aperture and effective illuminated spot size combinations.
+From these results it can be seen that, within the range of power densities employed here, the wave shape depends strongly on the input spot size and rather less so on the power, with the cleanest Rayleigh wave shape appearing when the illuminated spot was around 1 mm in diameter.